HOP Frequently Asked Questions

 |18.
 Some websites promise my chances improve if I pay.
 Will paying help?||

-No, these websites are SCAMS!
-They will take your money and your “application” with them will not count with THA.
-THA does not charge to apply.
-The only website that works to apply is www.tacomahousing.net.
-If another website is trying to get your information to apply, please report it to THA immediately.
+NO!
+These websites are SCAMS!
+They will take your money and your “application” with them.
+We do not charge to apply.
+The only website you should use to apply for Tacoma Housing Authority assistance is www.tacomahousing.net.
+If another website is trying to get your information to apply, please report it to us immediately.

 |19.
 I do not own a computer and/or I need help with the online application process.
 How do I get help?||

-THA can help you complete the application over the phone at the time of the opening.
+We can help you complete the application over the phone at the time of the opening.
 Call 253-207-4400.
 Or you can visit any of THA’s application centers and someone will help you.
-See below.
+Public libraries also offer free computer use and there are typically staff members who can assist you.

 You can come to one of the THA application centers and someone can help you complete the application online.